ctnr-io/ha-lean-cluster/README.md

 2. Apply the configuration
 3. Only then remove the original control plane node

+## Testing

+The project includes automated tests to verify that key components are working correctly:

+- **Ingress Testing**: Tests that the Nginx ingress controller is properly configured and can route traffic to services
+  - Run with: `make test-ingress` or `deno test -A tests/ingress_test.ts`
+  - The test creates a test namespace, deployment, service, and ingress with a custom domain name
+  - It verifies connectivity using host-based routing with the domain name from your configuration
+  - Test fixtures are located in `tests/fixtures/` directory

 ## Next Steps & Roadmap

-- **Next**: Validate deployment, implement volume provisioning, configure auto-scaling, deploy workloads, add monitoring
+- **Next**: Implement volume provisioning, configure auto-scaling, deploy workloads, add monitoring
 - **Roadmap**: Automated provisioning, one-click deployment, backup solution, multi-region support, performance benchmarks

 ## Professional Support